At its most basic, a hypervisor is the “manager” of a software-hardware stack. The term “hypervisor” derives from the word “supervisor.”

 What is a Hypervisor?

-At a deeper level, a hypervisor is a process – consisting of software, hardware or firmware – that runs on physical hosts to create virtual machines.
-These VMs act as independent application servers, though in fact they share the host’s CPU cycles, memory, and bandwidth.
-The hypervisor spins up, provisions, and retires them as required.
-This action of spinning up, provisioning and retire is the “manager” role mentioned above.
+At a deeper level, a hypervisor is a process – consisting of software, hardware or firmware – that runs on physical hosts to create virtual machines (VMs).
+These VMs act as independent application servers, though in fact, they share the host’s CPU cycles, memory and bandwidth.
+The hypervisor spins up, provisions and retires them as required.
+This action of spinning up, provisioning and retiring is the “manager” role mentioned above.

-Hypervisors have multiple usage cases, including virtualizing servers, applications, storage, and desktops.
+Hypervisors have multiple usage cases, including the virtualization of servers, applications, storage and desktops.

 The hypervisor plays a key role in managing the virtualized environment.